 Good areas for viewing sequoias include the first quarter-mile of the Memorial Trail; the upper half of Lace Meadow Road; and the short dirt road across from the Oliver Twist Tree.

-East of the plateau is a deep valley where smaller strips of old-growth sequoias line the banks of the Tule River and Moses Gulch.
-The sequoias are smaller and more widely scattered here, but the forest is unlogged and has much more of a wilderness feel, with lusher, more attractive woods and burbling creeks.
+Below the plateau is a deep valley where scattered old-growth sequoias line the banks of the Tule River and Moses Gulch.
+The sequoias are smaller and more widely scattered here, but the forest is not as heavily affected by logging and has more of a wilderness feel, with lusher, more attractive woods and burbling creeks.
+The sequoias in this area may be unlogged, but the slopes above the river have been logged of non-sequoia trees.

 Mountain Home has quite a few campgrounds.
 Hedrick Pond is the most attractive, located next to a small mill pond ringed with dogwood and sequoias.
 Although it's a former sawmill site, the sequoias around the pond appear to have escaped logging and the woods look very much like old growth.